 Why should you read it?

-- The Dwarves have a poignant origin story.
-You can also learn more about life and death in Arda and the belief that each race goes to a separate afterlife–hence why Elrond is so distraught when Arwen chooses Aragorn.
+The Elves, for instance, believe that each race goes to a separate afterlife–hence why Elrond is so distraught when Arwen chooses Aragorn.
 He believes they will never meet again because he will go to the afterlife of the Elves and she will go to the afterlife of Men.